 What You Can Do with This Degree: The Statistical Science department at SMU is well respected and has an established reputation in the field.
 For this reason, graduates experience quality on-site training and competitive starting salaries.

 After completing the MASDA program, graduates can expect to land jobs ranging from research consultants to corporate analysts with the potential for managerial and executive positions.
 Employers for graduates with analytics degrees include universities, governmental agencies, corporations, small businesses, and multinational organizations.

 Time Investment: 3–5 Years

 What You’ll Learn: The courses in the Statistical Science's Ph.D. curriculum at SMU provide our students with a strong theoretical foundation in mathematics, statistical inference, and probability.
 The emphasis in the Ph.D. program is on developing fundamental breadth and depth in both theory and applications.
 Students also acquire extensive experience in statistical applications and practice and are given the opportunity to learn through applied courses covering the intricacies of these fields—all essential elements for students pursuing a well-rounded, research-oriented Ph.D. degree.

-Course work for this degree includes classes in Computational Statistics, Mathematical Statistics, Statistical Analysis, Linear Regression, Statistical Consulting, Probability Theory, and Advanced Statistical Inference.
+Course work for the Ph.D. in statistics degree includes classes in Computational Statistics, Mathematical Statistics, Statistical Analysis, Linear Regression, Statistical Consulting, Probability Theory, and Advanced Statistical Inference.

 What You Can Do with This Degree: In a world of big data and the increasing of digital dependency, the field of Statistical Science is growing and Ph.D. holders are in high demand.
 In fact, Fortune recently ranked it as the number one graduate degree for jobs.
 Aside from teaching in academia, Ph.D. holders are hired by research, advertising, and marketing companies to perform data analysis, or by Wall Street to work as a quantitative analysts or ‘quants’.